-The Prussians retired behind the Peene while the Swedes took their winter-quarters, remaining idle at Greifswald.
+At the end of January 1760, the Prussians retired behind the Peene River in a line between Anklam and Demmin.
+Stutterheim established his headquarters in Krien.
+The Swedes took their winter-quarters, remaining idle at Greifswald, north of the Peene with outposts along the river.
 By this time, the Swedish Army consisted of 17 bns and 42 sqns with 8 bns deployed as a cordon along the border.
 It totalled some 15,000 men.

-Major-General Stutterheim replaced Manteuffel at the head of the small Prussian Army of Pomerania which consisted of 10 bns and 10 sqns for a total of approximately 6,500 men.
-Another Prussian corps served as garrison at Stettin under the command of the Duke von Bevern.
-General Manteuffel was later sent back home on "parole" that he would not take part in the war.
-In 1762, after the Treaty of Hamburg, Manteuffel was released of his "parole" and could participate in the ending battles against the Austrians.
+Stutterheim was at the head of 10 bns and 10 sqns for a total of approximately 6,500 men.
+Another Prussian corps served as garrison at Stettin (present-day Szczecin/PL) under the command of the Duke von Bevern.

 Description of Events